apostrophecms/starter-kit-astro-apollo/README.md

 - `getHeight(imageObject)`: Get image height, respecting crops
 - `getFocalPoint(attachmentObject, defaultValue?)`: Get focal point coordinates for styling

+# Package scripts

+## Root `package.json` scripts

+The root of the project has several useful scripts located in the `package.json` file.
+Running `npm run install` in the root directory will trigger the `postinstall` script.
+This will install the dependencies for both the ApostropheCMS and Astro projects.
+Similarly, `npm run update` will update dependencies for both the `frontend` and `backend` folders.
+The rest of the scripts in this file are primarily used for project deployment to Apostrophe hosting.

+## Frontend folder scripts

+The main scripts for the Astro project located in the frontend folder are `dev`, `preview`, and `build`.
+These first two of these scripts will allow you to start the Astro server in either development or preview mode.
+The `build` script should be run prior to starting the server in preview mode.
+The remainder of the scripts are for deployment and may need to be altered to fit your hosting solution.

+## Backend folder scripts

+Typically, you will only use the `dev` script in the backend folder outside of deployment.
+You can consult the [ApostropheCMS hosting](https://docs.apostrophecms.org/guide/hosting.html) recipes to see how these other scripts should be used.

 # Deploying to production

 ## Using Apostrophe hosting